 Educated at West Point, George S. Patton (1885-1945) began his military career leading cavalry troops against Mexican forces and became the first officer assigned to the new U.S. Army Tank Corps during World War I. Promoted through the ranks over the next several decades, he reached the high point of his career during World War II, when he led the U.S. 7th Army in its invasion of Sicily and swept across northern France at the head of the 3rd Army in the summer of 1944.
 Late that same year, Patton’s forces played a key role in defeating the German counterattack in the Battle of the Bulge, after which he led them across the Rhine River and into Germany, capturing 10,000 miles of territory and liberating the country from the Nazi regime.
-Patton died in Germany in December 1945 of injuries sustained in an automobile accident.
+Patton died in Germany in December 1945 of pulmonary edema and congestive heart failure.

 George Patton’s Early Life and Career

 George Smith Patton was born in 1885 in San Gabriel, California.
 His family, originally from Virginia, had a long military heritage, including service in the Civil War.
 Patton decided early on that he wanted to carry on the tradition, and graduated from the U.S. Military Academy at West Point in 1909.
 Patton gained his first real battle experience in 1915, when he was assigned to lead cavalry troops against Mexican forces led by Pancho Villa along the U.S.-Mexico border.
 He served as aide-de-camp to General John J. Pershing, commander of American forces in Mexico, and accompanied the general on his unsuccessful 1916 expedition against Villa.